 On the other hand, it is almost impossible to find a Hamilton watch within that price bracket.
 Overall, Hamilton offers a more high-end selection for watch enthusiasts, while Tissot provides more flexibility in regard to the buyer’s budget.

 The aesthetics of both Tissot and Hamilton can be considered where we can effectively draw the line.
 Most of the watches follow the standard timepiece designs, but you can expect several models that break entirely from the norm.

-When it comes to the design, Hamilton certainly delivers the more eye-catching and uniquely artistic appearance.
-You can even say that some of Hamilton’s watches are quite odd looking.
+When it comes to the design, Hamilton certainly delivers a more eye-catching and uniquely artistic appearance.
+You can even say that some of Hamilton’s watches are quite odd-looking.

 Tissot is “sportier” when it comes to its design.
 The sleek design of their top watches will fit perfectly for cyclists and race car drivers.
 This is to be expected as Tissot has been an official partner of sporting events for decades now.

 Not only does Tissot excel in creating sleek sports watches, but they are also known for their beautifully crafted dress watches.
 Here are more dress watches that could fit your budget to consider.

 So, to answer the question of which mid-range watch brand is better?
 I guess the answer will be entirely up to you.
 Do you want a watch that is not afraid to take a chance in crafting wild and outlandish designs?
 That’s Hamilton.
 Still trying to decide?
 Check out our list of top Hamilton watches here.